TechwriterSSchmidt/ChainJuicer/README.md

 ### MOSFET Wiring (Direct Drive)

-To prevent the pump from triggering briefly during boot (floating pin), use a Logic Level MOSFET (e.g., NCE6020AK) and a Pull-Down resistor.
-Do **not** use an NPN driver stage (Emitter Follower) as it may cause threshold voltage issues with 3.3V logic.
+To prevent the pump from triggering briefly during boot, desolder the little driver transistor of one output MOSFET (NCE6020AK) and connect the Gate of the MOSFET via a 220 Ohm resistor directly to the GPIO of the ESP.
+Add a Pull-Down resistor to stabilize the MOSFET.
+This modification may not be necessary for the Aux Port - your choice!

 **Recommended Fuses:**
 *   **Main Fuse (Battery):** 15A (Blue) - Protects the entire system.